jaronbarends/language-buddy/docs/status.md

 prop/state name is deliberately `selectedScenario`, not `selectedFreeformScenario` — anticipated to hold either a freeform or a future closed scenario once closed scenarios exist, which will need a different selection mechanism (see backlog.md, "Predefined-scenario-picks-its-own-starter").
+**"Stop chat" brought back; ending a session is a dispatched action again (2026-08-12, see decisions.md):** `chatReducer.ts` gains two phases (`chatStopped`, `sessionEnded`) and two actions (`STOP_CHAT`, `END_SESSION`) — reversing the 2026-08-04 removal of `STOP_CHAT`/`chatEnded`, under new names and a changed two-step shape (stop, then a separate end-session step). `ControlsArea` now shows a "Stop chat" secondary button (`canStopChat`) alongside the existing "End session" secondary button (`shouldShowEndSessionButton`, renamed from `shouldShowStopButton`) wherever neither is excluded — a new 3-area CSS grid in `ControlsArea.module.css` lays out both when they're both visible.
+Once stopped, both secondary buttons disappear and the primary button becomes "End this session" (dispatches `END_SESSION`).
+Ending a session (from `chatStopped`, from the normal flow, and from `error`) is no longer a direct `onEndSession()` prop call from `ControlsArea` — it dispatches `END_SESSION`, and a new `ChatConversation` effect keyed on `phase.status === 'sessionEnded'` calls the real `onEndSession` prop as a side effect.
+A second new effect, keyed on `chatStopped`/ `sessionEnded` (`requestsShouldBeAborted`), aborts any in-flight AI request via the existing `abortControllerRef`/`requestIdRef` stale-response guard. **Two issues caught and fixed before this was documented as finished, not shipped as originally written** (see decisions.md): `canStopChat` initially didn't exclude the `error` phase, so "Stop chat" would have rendered next to "End this session" during an error and silently discarded `phase.error` if clicked — fixed by excluding `hasError(phase)`.
+A `shouldShowStopChatButton` helper was added but never wired to anything — removed as dead code. `SetupForm`'s submit button is relabeled "Start chat" (was "Start conversation"), matching the new "Stop chat" naming. **Not yet built:** the `chatStopped` phase currently offers only "End this session" — a future iteration is meant to offer requesting an evaluation from there instead (see backlog.md).

 ---